-We need a system to perform 4 tasks – ideally with no effort required
+We need a system to perform 4 tasks – with no effort required.

-- In launch mode the dinghy should not be dropped vertically downwards, but at an angle to an adjustable distance away to allow use of a drop down platform, or clear a raked stern.
-And ditto during hoisting.
+LAUNCHING: The dinghy is not dropped vertically downwards, but lowered at an angle into the water, to an adjustable distance away, to allow use of a drop down platform, or clear a raked stern.

-- And IMPORTANTLY - with or without electrical power working, to permit an emergency launch in say 20 seconds for rescue duties or evacuation. ##
+EMERGENCY: IMPORTANTLY - with or without electrical power working, Dinghy Derrick permits an emergency launch in say 20 seconds for rescue duties or evacuation. ##

 Is there an alternative to towing my dinghy?